 High homocysteine levels or COMT mutations

-In addition, for individuals with high homocysteine levels or a COMT mutation Trimethyl Glycine (TMG) is the most effective methyl donor.
+In addition, for individuals with high homocysteine levels or a COMT mutation, Trimethyl Glycine (TMG) is the most effective methyl donor.
 Some individuals have a hard time with methylated B vitamins because they can be over-stimulatory.
 As well, they are promoters/co-factors for many other pathways which means they can cause a lot of undesirable reactions.
-If you have a COMT mutation and are having a hard time with B vitamins a different form of methylation would be helpful.
+If you have a COMT mutation and are having a hard time with B vitamins, than a different form of methylation would be helpful.
 If you’ve had symptoms of anxiety, mood swings, irritability, and depression then TMG is a good option to consider.
 TMG helps convert your anxiety-producing neurotransmitters (epinephrine/norepinephrine) back into your happy neurotransmitters (Dopamine).

 Need an alternative form of methylation?
 BiomeIQ’s Methylation3 uses TMG, the specific form of methylation needed to help drive and support the conversion of neurotransmitters within the brain.
 If you have an MTHFR mutation and are suffering from mood swings, anxiety, depression, irritability, and aggression then you might also have a COMT mutation.
 Click here for more information.